-Estimated total population for the following years 2003 to 2013 Included Excluded Not applicable (a) Nomads $\boxtimes$ (b) Persons living in remote areas $\boxtimes$ (c) Military, naval and diplomatic personnel and their families located outside the country (d) Merchant seamen and fishermen resident in the country but at sea at the time of the census (including those who have no place of residence other than their quarters aboard ship) (e) Civilian residents temporarily in another country as seasonal workers (f) Civilian residents who cross a frontier daily to work in another country

-(g) Civilian residents other than those in (c), (e), and (f) working in another country (h) Civilian residents other than those in (c)-(g), temporarily absent from the country (i) Foreign military, naval and diplomatic personnel and their families located in the country (j) Civilian aliens temporarily in the country as seasonal workers (k) Civilian aliens who cross a frontier daily to work in another the country (I) Civilian aliens other than those in (i), (j), and (k) working in another the country $\boxtimes$ Note: For Singapore, they refer to non-residents on passes who are permitted to work in Singapore for at least 1 year (m) Civilian aliens other than those in (i)-(I), temporarily in country Note: For Singapore, they refer to non-residents on non-work passes who are permitted to study or stay in Singapore for at least 1 year. (n) Transients on ships in harbour at the time of the census 2.
-Method of estimation 2.1 Total population 2.1 Total population Estimates of total population for a country as a whole may be constructed by a variety of means.
-Please indicate by a check mark the method used in constructing the latest population estimate for 30 Jun 2013 (date) indicating the source of "base data" and the "method of time adjustment".
-2.1.1 Base Data (date) i) population actually enumerated ii) population adjusted to take account of % unc derenumeratio on (date)
+Population group Estimated total population for the following years 2003 to 2016 Included Excluded Not applicable (a) Nomads \boxtimes (b) Persons living in remote areas \boxtimes (c) Military, naval and diplomatic personnel and their families located outside the country (d) Merchant seamen and fishermen resident in the country but at sea at the time of the census (including those who have no place of residence other than their quarters aboard ship) (e) Civilian residents temporarily in another country as seasonal workers (f) Civilian residents who cross a frontier daily to work in another country (g) Civilian residents other than those in (c), (e), \boxtimes and (f) working in another country (h) Civilian residents other than those in (c)-(g), temporarily absent from the country (i) Foreign military, naval and diplomatic personnel and their families located in the country (j) Civilian aliens temporarily in the country as seasonal workers (k) Civilian aliens who cross a frontier daily to work in another the country (I) Civilian aliens other than those in (i), (j), and (k) working in another the country Note: For Singapore, they refer to non-residents on passes who are permitted to work in Singapore for at least 1 year (m) Civilian aliens other than those in (i)-(I), temporarily in country Note: For Singapore, they refer to non-residents on non-work passes who are permitted to study or stay in Singapore for at least 1 year. (n) Transients on ships in harbour at the time of the census 2.
+Method of estimation 2.1 Total population Estimates of total population for a country as a whole may be constructed by a variety of means.
+Please indicate by a check mark the method used in constructing the latest population estimate for 30 Jun 2016 (date) indicating the source of "base data" and the "method of time adjustment".
+2.1.1 Base Data (2) Complete census taken i) population actually enumerated ii) population adjusted to take account of % underenumeration (3) Sample survey taken (date) (4) Partial census taken or partial registration (date)

-(4) Partial census taken or partial registration (date) (Please describe: (5) Non-censal count of (date) (Please describe method: (6) Conjectural estimate derived by means other than counting (Please describe method: 2.1.2 Method of time adjustment (2) Applying statistics of births and deaths (natural increase), and migration ☐ (i) Registered vital statistics☐ (ii) Vital statistics adjusted for incompleteness (3) Applying statistics of births and deaths (natural increase), but no account taken of migration ☐ (i) Registered vital statistics☐ (ii) Vital statistics adjusted for incompleteness (date 1), (date 2) and (date 3).
-Please give formula: (5) Applying an assumed rate of increase, not derived by mathematical extrapolation or interpolation but based on: ☐ (i) Assumption with respect to mortality, fertility, migration ☐ (ii) Assumption with respect to mortality, fertility, but no account taken of migration ☐ (iii) Other assumed rate Please give rate used, and describe how obtained: (6) No time adjustment (base figure held constant) (7) Other (Please explain:
+(Please describe: (5) Non-censal count of (date) (Please describe method: (6) Conjectural estimate derived by means other than counting (Please describe method: 2.1.2 Method of time adjustment (1) Base data secured annually through population register $\hfill \square$ (2) Applying statistics of births and deaths (natural increase), and migration ☐ (i) Registered vital statistics☐ (ii) Vital statistics adjusted for incompleteness (3) Applying statistics of births and deaths (natural increase), but no account taken of migration ☐ (i) Registered vital statistics☐ (ii) Vital statistics adjusted for incompleteness (4) Extrapolating mathematically from censuses taken (date 1), (date 2) and (date 3).
+Please give formula: (5) Applying an assumed rate of increase, not derived by mathematical extrapolation or interpolation but based on: ☐ (i) Assumption with respect to mortality, fertility, migration ☐ (ii) Assumption with respect to mortality, fertility, but no account taken of migration ☐ (iii) Other assumed rate Please provide the rate used, and describe how it was obtained: (6) No time adjustment (base figure held constant) (7) Other (Please explain: